VERA passive sensor

-The VERA passive surveillance ESM system (known as Věra in Czech) is an electronic support measures (ESM) system that uses measurements of time difference of arrival (TDOA) of pulses at three or four sites to accurately detect and track airborne emitters.
-The manufacturer is ERA a.s., based in Pardubice.
+The VERA passive surveillance ESM system (known as Věra in Czech) is an electronic support measures (ESM) system that uses measurements of the time difference of arrival (TDOA) of pulses at three or four sites to accurately detect and track airborne emitters.
+The system is manufactured by ERA a.s., based in Pardubice.

 History

 VERA is the latest in a long history of Czech ESM TDOA systems.
 The first system developed by the Czech army in 1963 was known as PRP-1 Kopáč which could track 6 targets.

 This was followed by KRTP-81 Ramona (NATO reporting name Soft Ball) in 1979, which could track 20 targets, and KRTP-86 Tamara (NATO reporting name Trash Can) in 1987, which could simultaneously track 23 radar targets and 48 IFF targets.

 These were widely exported to the former Soviet Union and beyond.
 These predecessors were manufactured by the state company Tesla, which collapsed after the Velvet Revolution (1989).
 Lead engineers from the former Tesla company formed the ERA Company in Pardubice which produces the current generation VERA family of sensors.